katcipis/sophia/notes/books/12-rules.md

 This may seem outdated, because today you don't need to fight or hunt anymore, but that is not true, fighting and agressiveness is still present on the realm of ideas and creative work.
-Exposing yourself always bring people that won't like you and will want to attack you and your ideas, and that will require a willingness to fight that is usually more present on men.
+Exposing yourself always bring people that won't like you (or your ideas, or both) and will want to attack you and your ideas, and that will require a willingness to fight that is usually more present on men.
 A really good example from life is Jessica Livingston and how she ends up being shadowed by Paul Graham, but by her own personal choice.
 There is a very good [essay about this](http://www.paulgraham.com/jessica.html).